yumcyaWiz/kdtree/README.md

 * C++17
 * CMake 3.12 or Higher

-if you want to build visualization programs, you also need followings.
+if you want to build examples, you also need followings.

 * OpenGL 3.1
 * [SFML 2.5](https://github.com/SFML/SFML)